Authentic Sichuan cuisine at fine-dining levelReguliersdwarsstraat 35, Amsterdam · 020 626 93 27

 Peking duck is all about patience.
 The skin is slowly lacquered until crisp and glossy, while the meat stays tender.
 At Sichuan Food our staff carve the duck at your table, as tradition dictates, so you see and taste the dish at its finest.

 It is not a side dish but the centerpiece of the evening: one duck that unfolds into three courses, each with its own flavour and texture.
+The three-course Peking duck is 63.50 euro per person and is meant to be shared, by two to four people.

 Peking duck being carved at the table at Sichuan Food in Amsterdam